Guadalajara

 Traditions, Holidays & Festivals

-The events of this festival take place in venues all over the metropolitan area, and include a parade with floats.
+The events of this festival take place in venues all over the metropolitan area and include a parade with floats.
 In August 2009, 542 mariachi musicians played together for a little over ten minutes to break the world record for largest mariachi group.
 The musicians played various songs ending with two classic Mexican songs “Cielito Lindo” and “Guadalajara.”
 The feat was performed during the XVI Encuentro Internacional del Mariachi y la Charreria.
 The prior record was 520 musicians in 2007 in San Antonio, Texas.

 Guadalajara is also known for several large cultural festivals.
-The International Film Festival of Guadalajara is a yearly event which happens in March.
-It mostly focuses on Mexican and Latin American films; however films from all over the world are shown.
+The International Film Festival of Guadalajara is a yearly event that happens in March.
+It mostly focuses on Mexican and Latin American films; however, films from all over the world are shown.
 The event is sponsored by the Universidad de Guadalajara, CONACULTA, the Instituto Mexicano de Cinematographía as well as the governments of the cities of Guadalajara and Zapopan.
-The 2009 festival had over 200 films shown in more than 16 theatres and open-air forums, such as the inflatable screens set up in places such as Chapultepec, La Rambla Cataluña and La Minerva.
+The 2009 festival had over 200 films shown in more than 16 theatres and open-air forums, such as the inflatable screens set up in places such as Chapultepec, La Rambla Cataluña, and La Minerva.
 In that year, the event gave out awards totaling 500,000 USD.
-The event attracts names such as Mexican director Guillermo del Toro, Greek director Constantin Costa-Gavras, Spanish actor Antonio Banderas and U.S. actor Edward James Olmos.
+The event attracts names such as Mexican director Guillermo del Toro, Greek director Constantin Costa-Gavras, Spanish actor Antonio Banderas, and U.S. actor Edward James Olmos.

 The Guadalajara International Book Fair is the largest Spanish language book fair in the world held each year over nine days at the Expo Guadalajara.
 Over 300 publishing firms from 35 countries regularly attend, demonstrating the most recent productions in books, videos and new communications technologies.
 The event awards prizes such as the Premio FIL for literature, the Premio de Literatura Sor Juana Inés de la Cruz, also for literature, and the Reconocimento al Mérito Editorial for publishing houses.
 There is an extensive exposition of books and other materials in Spanish, Portuguese and English, covering academia, culture, the arts and more for sale.
 More than 350,000 people attend from Mexico and abroad.
 In 2009, Nobel prize winner Orhan Pamuk, German children’s author Cornelia Funke and Peruvian writer Mario Vargas Llosa participated with about 500 other authors present.
 Activities include book presentations, academic talks, forums, and events for children.